replit/clui/README.md

 update({ value: 'open s', index: 6 });
 ```

-When the input matches a command with a `run` function, the `onUpdate` callback will include a refrence to it.
+When the input matches a command with a `run` function, the `onUpdate` callback will include a reference to it.

 ```jsx
 const update = input({